Gas, Oil, Water & Steam Boilers

-Feeling chills in the air?
-Winter is coming.
-Now is the best time to assess your heating system and replace any aging or malfunctioning components.
+Feeling chills inside your home?
 The very first thing to look at is your boiler—the most common heating source in any water or steam-based system.
-Boilers use natural gas, oil, water, electricity, propane or wood to create hot water or steam that heat up your home through radiators, baseboard convectors, radiant floors or fan-forced coils.
-Boilers are an essential way to stay warm in the cold months of the year.
+Boilers use natural gas, oil, water, electricity, propane or wood to create hot water or steam which heats your home through radiators, baseboard convectors, radiant floors or fan-forced coils.
+Boilers are an essential way to stay warm during the colder months of the year.

-Just like the gas boiler, the oil boiler evenly distributes the wanted temperature throughout your home with the help of tubes installed behind your walls.
-However, the big difference between these two systems lies in startup method.
+Both the gas and oil boilers evenly distribute the wanted temperature throughout your home with the help of tubes installed behind your walls.
+However, the big difference between these two systems lies in the startup method.
 Gas boilers need fire in order to work, while oil boilers use an oil-fired boiler to heat your home.

-The gas boiler is able to spread the heat throughout your home – through tubes installed within your walls – and evenly distribute it in every room, with just one flick of a match.
-Though it does need the help of a flame to start heating your surroundings, it comes in a very easy to use system.
+The gas boiler is able to evenly distribute heat in every room, with just one flick of a match.
+Though it does require the help of a flame, it comes in a very easy to use system.
 By simply pushing a red button (for one minute) and lighting the pilot light, your home will be heated in no time.

-Ask about combination boilers.
-Combination boilers incorporate water heating as well as home heating into a single appliance.
+Another option is combination boiler.
+Combination boilers incorporate water heating AND home heating into a single appliance.
 If you plan to upgrade your hot water heater, these units can save you space and maximize convenience.

-Stick with boilers that incorporate sealed combustion chambers that exhaust fumes directly to the outdoors.
+Stick with boilers that incorporate sealed combustion chambers that exhaust fumes directly outside.

 Another consideration when shopping for a new boiler is selecting a venting system that will work within your home.
 Chimney-vented boilers exhaust naturally through a chimney, while power and direct-vent boilers use fans to push exhaust through a roof or side wall vent.
 Since power-vent boilers use air from inside, they can be installed only in open rooms, not in tight closets or crawl spaces.
 Condensing boilers have special venting requirements due to the acidity of the condensation that they produce.